ying-tang/help-documentation/_drafts/_heat/using-ucd-ucdp.md

 Integrate your UCD with UCDP by following the instructions in [Connecting to IBM UrbanCode Deploy](http://www-01.ibm.com/support/knowledgecenter/SSWS3W_6.1.1/com.ibm.edt.doc/topics/integrate_ucd.html).

-## Connecting to IBM Cloud OpenStack Servers with UCDP and UCD
+## Connecting to IBM Blue Box with UCDP and UCD

 1. For UCD and UCDP installed on external servers only: Use an OpenVPN client to connect to the cloud environment that you want to integrate with.
 For more information about accessing the environment, see [Setting up OpenVPN server on your instance](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/openvpn-setup/).

 2. Connect the UCDP server to IBM Blue Box by following the instructions in [Connecting to OpenStack-based clouds with Keystone authentication](http://www-01.ibm.com/support/knowledgecenter/SSWS3W_6.1.1/com.ibm.edt.doc/topics/cloud_connect_openstack_keystone.html).

-**Note:** In Step 2 Create an authentication realm that points to the Keystone server, keep the Use default orchestration engine check box checked when configuring realm.
+**Note:** When connecting the UCDP server to IBM Blue Box, create an authentication realm that points to the Keystone server, and keep the 'Use default orchestration engine check box' checked when configuring the realm.

 With the connection established, you can now deploy applications to IBM Blue Box within IBM UrbanCode Deploy and IBM UrbanCode Deploy with Patterns.